 “Aren’t they just as cute as all get-out?”
 Tansy asks and then nuzzles Dominic’s neck, her pale as ice blue eyes never leaving my face.

 I roll my eyes.
 Damien’s hand squeezes my thigh.
 I’m sure he thinks he’s being supportive, but then maybe he knows he’s not.

 “Join us,” he suggests.

 I kick him.
 I am not going to apologize.

-Dominic is shaking his head and opening his mouth to form some excuse, but Tansy nods, her eyes gleaming and wide, an insincere smile draped on her lips.
+Dominic is shaking his head and opening his mouth to form some excuse, but Tansy nods, her eyes gleaming and wide, a delighted, frothing at the bit smile draped on her lips.
 “I don’t mind if we do.”